Construction Injury Overview

 - Get the names and contact information of anyone who may have witnessed the accident.

-- If possible, try to preserve any evidence related to your injury, by taking photographs of the area where you were injured (and the injuries themselves), or keeping the equipment or tool that was involved in your injury.
+- If possible, try to preserve any evidence related to your injury by taking photographs of the area and the injuries themselves.

-Get an Attorney to Review of Your Construction Injury Claim
+Get an Attorney To Review Your Construction Injury Claim

 Contact a qualified workers' compensation attorney to make sure your rights are protected.